Radiative Transfer

 └── microphysics: Nothing

-When a DateTime clock is used, the solar zenith angle is computed automatically from the time and grid location (longitude and latitude).
+When a DateTime clock is used, the cosine of the solar zenith angle is computed automatically from the time and grid location (longitude and latitude).
+See Solar zenith angle below for the full set of options.

 Gray Radiation Model